henley678/Data-Science-and-Machine-Learning-Portfolio/README.md

 ## Extract Mutual Fund Data
 ### Part I
-- Use  Beautiful Soup library for xml files and pandas for text files.
+- Use  Beautiful Soup library for xml files and pandas for text files
-- Extract the name of issuer, CUSIP, Quantity of shares,  mutual fund name, and filing report date.
+- Extract the name of issuer, CUSIP, Quantity of shares,  mutual fund name, and filing report date

 ## Part II
-- Obtain information from the text file.
+- Obtain information from the text file
 - Obtain the link to the text files from the attached file (Mutual_Fund_Info_Table_Link.csv)
-- Extract mutual fund info.
+- Extract mutual fund info

 ## Web Scraping of Twitter Review
-- Use the twitter stream listener from the tweepy library to obtain the most recent 50 tweets about a specific keyword.
+- Use the twitter stream listener from the tweepy library to obtain the most recent 50 tweets about a specific keyword
-- Use Microsoft Azure text analytics to obtain the sentiment of each tweet.
+- Use Microsoft Azure text analytics to obtain the sentiment of each tweet
-- Report the average sentiment of all the tweets for that specific keyword.
+- Report the average sentiment of all the tweets for that specific keyword

 ## Yelp Reviews for A Restaurant
-- Obtains all the reviews for a specific restaurant from Yelp.com.
+- Obtains all the reviews for a specific restaurant from Yelp.com